Building Bridges of Understanding

 - Beth Emet Gan (Garden).
 The Gan was created in early April and is situated west of the playgound.

 - Volunteer Opportunities.
-With the coming new year, you may be thinking about additional ways that you, your children or your family and friends may help repair the world.
+You may be thinking about additional ways that you, your children or your family and friends may help repair the world.
 Look no further.
-The planners of last spring's Unity Weekend Project have compiled a list of not-for-profit organizations that participated in the event and how to contact them at anytime throughout the year.
+The planners of 2013's interfaith Unity Weekend Project have compiled a list of not-for-profit organizations that participated in the event and how to contact them at anytime throughout the year.
 They are looking for volunteers and welcome your participation on a regular or even a one-time basis.